HealthBioscienceIDEAS/microscopy-novice/episodes/filetypes-and-metadata.md

 Explore the metadata in the console to answer the following
 questions:

-- What type of microscope was used to take this image?
+- Which manufacturer made the microscope used to take this image?
 - What detector was used to take this image?
 - What does each channel show?
 For example, which fluorophore is used?
 What is its excitation and emission wavelength? (hint: look inside the image's